bogdanfinn/tls-client/Readme.md

 // or specific version:
 // go get github.com/bogdanfinn/tls-client@v0.5.2
 ```
+Some users have trouble when using `go get -u`.
+If this is the case for you please cleanup your go.mod file and do a `go get` with a specific version.

 I would recommend to check the github tags for the latest version and install that one explicit.